 - $3,500 cash prize

-- Registration to attend the AOAC INTERNATIONAL Annual Meeting
+- Complimentary registration to attend the AOAC Annual Meeting

-- Invitation to VIP events held by SCIEX at the AOAC INTERNATIONAL Annual Meeting
+- Invitation to VIP events held by SCIEX at the Annual Meeting

-- Coverage in the AOAC bi-monthly magazine, Inside Laboratory Management (ILM)
+- Formal recognition during the Annual Meeting’s opening session and in the AOAC bi-monthly magazine, Inside Laboratory Management (ILM)

-Winners will be expected to prepare a poster to describe the research that earned them the award.
+Winners will be expected to prepare a poster describing their award-winning research, to be presented at the AOAC Annual Meeting.
 Applicants must also agree that AOAC may share their contact details with SCIEX for the purpose of SCIEX-related marketing (i.e., features on social channels, etc.).

 Applicants must submit: